Privacy Policy for Cameras in Vehicles (EU)

 • The raw data from the recordings are written from the cameras directly onto an internal Zendar drive, which can only be accessed by certain Zendar employees with access credentials and cannot directly be accessed without a Zendar computer.
 This drive containing raw data is frequently and regularly purged.

-• To the extent any data from the recordings are to be stored, they are transferred and kept on internal Zendar drives, which can only be accessed by Zendar employees with access credentials and/or using a Zendar computer, and which are kept in a separate location from other Zendar servers and systems.
+• To the extent any data from the recordings are to be stored, the data is transferred and kept on internal Zendar drives, which can only be accessed by Zendar employees with access credentials and/or using a Zendar computer.

 • To the extent any data from the recordings are to be backed up or stored for archival purposes, they are transferred and kept on Zendar cloud storage servers, which can only be accessed by certain Zendar employees with access credentials.